matveynator/netchan/README.md

 }
 ```

-The exact request and reply message types are application-defined.
-A simple
+The exact structure is application-defined.
+Another application may use one
-application may use `Request` only for cancellation and `Reply` only for the final
+nested channel, several independent result channels, a separate cancellation
-result; a richer application may carry progress, updates, parameter changes, or
+channel, or no task concept at all.

-status messages.
+## Long-lived nested channels

-## Long-lived session channel
+Nested channels do not have to be task-scoped.
+An application may deliberately

-Task-scoped `Request` / `Reply` channels normally end with their task.
-A different
+transfer a longer-lived capability and keep it in a dedicated goroutine until its
-application may deliberately transfer a longer-lived session channel and keep it
+own application lifecycle ends.

-in a dedicated goroutine until either side closes it.
+For example:

 ```go
 type Subscription struct {